McNull/angular-block-ui/README.md

 =======================

 #### start
 The start method will start the user interface block.
 Because multiple user interface elements can request a user interface block at the same time, the service keeps track of the number of start calls.
-Each call to start() will increase the count and every call to stop() will decrease the value.
+Each call to `start()` will increase the count and every call to `stop()` will decrease the value.
 Whenever the count reaches 0 the block will end.

-*Note: By default the block is immediately active after calling this method, but to prevent trashing the user interface everytime a button is pressed, the block is visible after a short delay.
+*Note: By default the block is immediately active after calling this method, but to prevent trashing the user interface each time a button is pressed, the block is visible after a short delay.
 This behaviour can be modified in the configuration.*

 **Arguments:**